 The scientists fed the bacteria unprecedented amounts of gold chloride, mimicking a process that they believe happens in nature.
 In about a week, the bacteria transformed the toxins and produced a gold nugget.

-It would be cost prohibitive to produce gold on a large scale using this technique, so finding gold in mines is still the best bet on using it as a natural resource.
+It would be cost-prohibitive to produce gold on a large scale using this technique, so finding gold in mines is still the best bet for using it as a natural resource.
 Their installation was on display until the 7th of October.